fabacab/awesome-cybersecurity-blueteam/README.md

 - [Sticky Keys Slayer](https://github.com/linuz/Sticky-Keys-Slayer) - Establishes a Windows RDP session from a list of hostnames and scans for accessibility tools backdoors, alerting if one is discovered.
 - [Windows Secure Host Baseline](https://github.com/nsacyber/Windows-Secure-Host-Baseline) - Group Policy objects, compliance checks, and configuration tools that provide an automated and flexible approach for securely deploying and maintaining the latest releases of Windows 10.
 - [WMI Monitor](https://github.com/realparisi/WMI_Monitor) - Log newly created WMI consumers and processes to the Windows Application event log.
+- [Sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) - System Monitor (Sysmon) is a Windows system service and device driver that, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows event log.

 ## License